merryt/tymerrycom/src/routes/work/att.md

-Our challenge in this application was to consolidate an extensive list of security offerings in a way that makes sense to sales teams and customers, while still giving users their full list of features that the know to expect.
+Our challenge in this application was to consolidate an extensive list of security offerings in a way that makes sense to sales teams and customers, while still giving users their full list of features they expect.

 My specific role on this project was leading the User experience and strategy team.
 The team consisted of a strategist, a UX specialist, and myself.
 Also on